-Designation (also known as cloudy substance) for suspended matter in beverages of vegetable origin such as beer or wine.
-Wine is the smallest particles of the skin or pulp of the grape (fruit).
-They enter the wine during grape processing by pressing and pumping.
-Modern cellar technology tries to keep the movement of grapes and grape must to an absolute minimum, making use of natural gravity through the use of interconnected spaces instead of pumping.
-The residues after fermentation (dead yeast cultures) are also called lees, although the term tank bottoms is more correct.
-Must and wine are usually freed from lees by various methods (see under Clarifying and Beating).
-In other beverages such as naturally cloudy apple juice or naturally cloudy beer, the cloudy substances are desired.
-Certain wine faults cause turbidity in the wine.
-Further deposits are described under bee wings, depot and tartaric acid.
-See also under vinification.
+Term (also trubstoff) for suspended matter in plant-based beverages such as beer or wine.
+In wine, these are the smallest particles from the skin or pulp of the grape berry (fruit).
+They get into the wine during grape processing through pressing and pumping processes.
+Modern cellar technology tries to keep the movement of grapes and grape must to an absolute minimum, using natural gravity through interspersed spaces instead of pumping processes.
+The residues after fermentation (dead yeast cultures) are also called lees, although the term lees is more correct.
+Must and wine are usually freed from the lees using various processes (see under clarifying and fining).
+In other beverages such as naturally cloudy apple juice or naturally cloudy beer, the trub is desirable.
+Certain wine defects cause turbidity in wine.
+Other sediments are described under beeswings, deposit and tartar.
+See also under winemaking.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn